Purcs3d/phishing-softhouse/README.md

 ### Questions ###
 - Should we generate rapport if the attribute is below a certain treshold, eg if the attribute is worth less than 10p?
+- Could we split up the urlName more beacuse the "www." part will never be used and you dont always need the extention ".se" either.

 ## Requirements ##